Program

 • Chief Operating Officers

 For those arriving early, join us on a fun field trip to “I’ll Have What She’s Having: The Jewish Deli,” the highly-publicized exhibit at the Illinois Holocaust Museum & Education Center in Skokie.
 The exhibit kicked off in LA last year, before traveling to New York, Houston, and now Chicago—the final stop on the tour.
 Ted Merwin, JFNA’s Senior Writer and award-winning historian of the deli, will take us through the exhibit; he was the principal academic consultant on the New York run.
-There will also be time to tour the other museum exhibits; click here for the list.

 The group will assemble in the hotel lobby at 9:15am and coordinate sharing Ubers.
 Transportation costs will be split among trip participants.